 Up-to-date information on the training, selection criteria and application process is available on the intti. fi website at:

-- intti.fi > About to enter into the military? > Air Force's Special Programmes > NCO Aircraft Maintenance Programme - Contacts and possible questions can be sent by email to: rikoiskurssit.ilmav@mil.fi
+intti.fi > About to enter into the military ? > Air Force's Special Programmes > NCO Aircraft Maintenance Programme erikoiskurssit.ilmav@mil.fi

+Contacts and possible questions can be sent by email to: